CurveDocs/curve-docs/docs/cryptoswap-exchange/cryptoswap/lp_tokens/lp-token-V5.md

-The LP token and exchange contract for two-coin CryptoSwap pools are two separate contracts from each other.
+The LP token and exchange contract for two-coin Cryptoswap pools are two separate contracts from each other.
 Newer versions, like Tricrypto-NG, combine both the LP token and exchange contract into a single contract.

 The LP token contract is created from the **`token_implementation`** using the [**`create_forwarder_to()`**](https://docs.vyperlang.org/en/stable/built-in-functions.html?highlight=create_forwarder_to#chain-interaction) function, which is a built-in function in Vyper.